jiongchen/mat-rbf/README.md

 # mat-rbf

-This is an unoptimized toy implementation of our SIGGRAPH ASIA 2019 paper --- *Material-adapted Refinable Basis Functions for Elasticity Simulation*.
+This is an unoptimized toy implementation of our SIGGRAPH ASIA 2019 paper, **Material-adapted Refinable Basis Functions for Elasticity Simulation**, for 2D elasticity with regular grid discretization only.
 After compilation, one could run the program by
 ```
 ./build/main config.json
 ```
-The results are written to `vtk` formatted files, which can be visualized by `paraview`.
+The results will be written to `vtk` formatted files, which can be visualized by `paraview`.

 To cite our paper, you could use the following BibTex entry.
 ```